AppletunsApples/FFPR/README.txt

 - Hisuian Quilava

 **PBS:**
-- Will be completed for all currently added later today.
+- Will be completed for all currently added before May ends hopefully.

 **One note: There is one line of Fakemon with a branching evolution.
 Chickpeace is the first stage and evolves into Feaspring, Roosum, Peafall, and Owwint depending on the season (although level-up with a move